CapucineGARCON/MVA2022-Object-Recognition-and-Computer-Vision/README.md

 # MVA2022-Object-Recognition-and-Computer-Vision
 ## Object Detection and Tracking with DiffusionDet

-Codebase studying Diffusion models for object detection and multi-object tracking based on [Chen & al.](https://arxiv.org/abs/2211.09788), for a school project in the Object Recognition and Computer Vision Course (I. LAPTEV, J. PONCE, C. SCHMID, J. SIVIC) at Master 2 MVA in Ecole Normale Superieur Paris-Saclay.
+Codebase studying Diffusion models for object detection and multi-object tracking based on [Chen & al.](https://arxiv.org/abs/2211.09788), for a school project in the Object Recognition and Computer Vision Course (I. LAPTEV, J. PONCE, C. SCHMID, J. SIVIC) at Master 2 MVA in Ecole Normale Superieure Paris-Saclay.

 We studied DiffusionDet which is a diffusion model for object detection.
 Specifically, we reproduced the results of the author on MS-COCO dataset and compared DiffusionDet performances with Faster R-CNN.
 The main goal was to extend the use of Diffusion model to Multi-Object Tracking.
 We implemented a centroid-based tracker on top of the DiffusionDet model.